 Who should I inform if I have an extended period of unexpected leave or I am planning to take time out of my programme?

 - Your Training Programme Director (TPD): The TPD is responsible for coordinating your training programme and ensuring that trainees are placed in the right department at the right time with the right support.
 If you are unsure who your TPD is, please contact your specialty's programme support team.

-SuppoRTT is available for all postgraduate trainees who have had a period of absence from training regardless of the reason, this may include:
+SuppoRTT is available for all postgraduate doctors and dentists who have had a period of absence from training regardless of the reason, this may include:

 - Maternity Leave